 Also, Fox 5 put together a nice recap about the meeting, which you can watch here.

 I want to thank everyone who attended the meeting and all of our speakers who were able to share their insight.
-District Attorney Summer Stephan, San Diego County Chief Medical Examiner Dr. Steve Campman, Assistant U.S. Attorney Adam Gordon, Emergency Care Physician Dr. Roneet Lev, Outreach Director for U.S. Attorney, Cindy Cipriani all were part of this important presentation.
+District Attorney Summer Stephan, San Diego County Chief Medical Examiner Dr. Steve Campman, Assistant U.S. Attorney Adam Gordon, Emergency Care Physician Dr. Roneet Lev, and Outreach Director for U.S. Attorney, Cindy Cipriani all were part of this important presentation.

 Also, I want to give a special thanks to the parents of Connor White, Laura Binker-White & Matt White.
 Connor White was a stand-out athlete and a 4.0 GPA student.
 Last year, during finals week, Connor took a Percocet he got from a "friend" which ended up being laced with fentanyl, and tragically passed away.